-Whether you come to us via Google, or from somebody's suggestion, as long as you are our new customer, we can offer our translation services to you at a good discount.
-Please contact our sales manager to inquiry about this privilege.
+Whether you come to us via Google or from somebody’s suggestion, as long as you are our new customer, we can offer our translation services to you at a good discount.
+Please contact our sales manager to inquire about this privilege.

 For established customers of long-term cooperation, we have discounts based on projects also.
-Meanwhile, all of the documents, glossaries, references, and order history are achieved for enhancing the consistency or style of your document in the long run.
+Meanwhile, all of the documents, glossaries, references, and order history are achieved to enhance the consistency or style of your document in the long run.

 When you get the translated French/Chinese version of your document, please bear in mind that the order is not finished yet.
-If there is anything (expressions, translation ideas, formats, or even amendment from origin texts) you are not satisfied, please contact us again to get a quick and free revision.
+If there is anything (expressions, translation ideas, formats, or even amendments from origin texts) you are not satisfied with, please contact us again to get a quick and free revision.

-We cover one year warranty for all of our document translation services.
-Even if you have acknowledged the current project, provided that the order history is not exceeding for one year, you can come back to us at any time.
+We cover a year warranty for all of our document translation services.
+Even if you have acknowledged the current project, provided that the order history does not exceed one year, you can come back to us at any time.